nixpare/nix-locale/README.md

 + This types of parameters can be mixed together, but if one of those is a function which takes an argument, this argument must be defined in the `T` component under the `arg` parameter (see the code above).
 The types are automatically infered from this parameter, so everything is type safe.

++ You can also use the `scope` paramenter in order to separate the translations at build time, useful if the translations payload increases along with the project size, in order to reduce page loading times.
+This is similar to **namespaces** from `i18next`.

-+ During the **build step**, by leveraging *virtual modules and tranformations*, it automatically separates translations in different files, one for each language, preloads the default language and when the user decides to change the language, it automatically fetches the corresponding new language translations and applies them when available.
++ During the **build step**, by leveraging *virtual modules and tranformations*, it automatically separates translations in different files, one for each language and one for each scope, preloads the default language and when the user decides to change the language, it automatically fetches the corresponding new language translations and applies them when available.
 All of this **DOES NOT CHANGE YOUR PROJECT ON DISK**, it's all done in memory at build time.

 This plugin also exposes other two helper functions:
  + `useT`, which has the same principle behind the `T` component, but is used as an hook, so it can return any value, not only `React.ReactNode`. (**IMPORTANT**: this is not a magic wand, **this is a real hook**, and so you have to use it following the react guidelines, see [Rules of Hooks - React.dev](https://react.dev/reference/rules/rules-of-hooks))